 This is what shows that the Germans could not break his spirit.”

-Alexander Bogen has recently donated 37 of his works created during his days as a partisan to Yad Vashem’s Art Museum.
-Several of these pieces will be exhibited in Yad Vashem’s new Holocaust History Museum in the section dedicated to Jewish fighting.
+Before passing away, Alexander Bogen donated 37 of his works, created during his days as a partisan, to Yad Vashem's Art Museum.
+Several of these pieces are exhibited in Yad Vashem's Holocaust History Museum in the section dedicated to Jewish fighting.